Contact, Directions & Parking | The Dover Church

 Dover, MA, 02030

 We are located on Meeting House Hill (have been since 1762) in the center of Dover… We have two driveways, the one near Dunkin' Donuts being the entrance and the one heading away from downtown being the exit.
-For driving directions, please click map below which will take you to our location Google Maps.
+For driving directions, please click box below which will take you to our location on Google Maps.

 We have four designated visitor parking spots located directly to the right once you come up the driveway.
 If these and the entire upper lot is full, we have additional parking in the town lot to the right of our driveway.
 Stairs up the hill are located directly across from Dunkin' Donuts.